-- 23.5 Approval of training.
-Training requirements may be satisfied by taking an early childhood and education course offered by a community college or university, seminars, workshops or other forms of training.
-All qualified training must be approved by The Nevada Registry or its successor organization.
-If the training is not approved by The Nevada Registry or its successor organization, or any other agency designated by the Director of the Agency to approve training, or if the Agency has not designated another agency to approve training, the training must be approved by the Bureau of Child Care Services or by the Agency.
-Training that has not been approved will not be used to satisfy the training requirements herein. - 23.6 Verification of training.
+- 23.6 Verification of training.
 Evidence that an employee has completed the courses must be included in his personnel file at the facility and available for review upon request. - 23.7 Specialized training.
-If required by the facility Ddirector or owner of the facility, a member of the staff shall participate in any specialized training related to child care which is offered in the community. - 23.8 Continuing training hours.
-A Ddirector, licensee or caregiver may not receive credit toward the program of training required by this Section for hours of training received concerning the administration of first aid more than once every 36 months. - ★23.9 Volunteers.
-For purposes of this Section, a volunteer who works in a facility and participates in specialized child care training as defined by the facility Ddirector, is a member of the staff of the facility.
+If required by the facility Director or owner of the facility, a member of the staff shall participate in any specialized training related to child care which is offered in the community. - 23.8 Continuing training hours.
+A Director, licensee or caregiver may not receive credit toward the program of training required by this Section for hours of training received concerning the administration of first aid more than once every 36 months. - 23.9 Volunteers.
+For purposes of this Section, a volunteer who works in a facility and participates in specialized child care training as defined by the facility Director, is a member of the staff of the facility.